magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 ![AjaxNetwork][3]

 But what happens if you disable JavaScript?
 Let's try.
-On Google Chrome you disable the JavaScript engine by clicking on the Setting's icon positioned in the very right bottom of the `Developer tool` window.
+On Google Chrome you disable the JavaScript engine by clicking on the `Customize and Control Dev Tools` and then choosing the `Setting` menu item.
 It opens a panel from where you can mark the `Disable JavaScript` check-box.

 ![DisableJavaScript][4]